AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

 ### 4. Balancing the Dataset

-To handle class imbalances, we applied SMOTE (Synthetic Minority Over-sampling Technique).
+To handle class imbalances, I applied SMOTE (Synthetic Minority Over-sampling Technique).

 Initially, the model was trained without SMOTE to assess its performance under the original class distribution.
 Subsequently, SMOTE was used to create synthetic samples and balance the dataset.
 The differences in model performance between these approaches are detailed in the [Results](#results) section.